DAVID-DARA/sfg-pet-clinic/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'guru.springframe.sfg-pet-clinic' is invalid and this project uses 'guru.springframe.sfg_pet_clinic' instead.
+* The original package name 'guru.springframe.sfg-pet-clinic' is invalid and this project uses 'guru.springframe.sfgpetclinic' instead.

 # Getting Started